jacobdensford/jacobdensford.com/fell/creating-a-character.md

 ## Character Advancement

-You gain experience points (or XP) whenever you allow your style, motivation, flaw, or bonds to put you in a tight spot.
+You gain experience points (or XP) whenever you fail a **test** or allow your style, motivation, flaw, or bonds to put you in a tight spot.

+When your XP reaches the highest number on a die, you gain that die as an **experience die** (or XD) ranging from d4 to d20.

-Add your earned XP to your XP track.
-At each die number (4, 6, 8, 10, 12, and 20), you may roll that die on the XP table and reduce your XP to the next die down.
+You may spend your experience die by rolling it on the XP table or adding it to a test, then reduce your XP to the next die down.

 Roll|XP Result
 :--|---